reshmabidikar/slate/source/includes/_account.md

 ### Set the default payment method

-This API chooses an existing payment method to be the default payment method.
+This API sets an existing payment method to be the default payment method.

 **HTTP Request**